apache/nuttx/configs/samv71-xult/README.txt

 maXTouch Xplained Pro Standard Extension Header
 -----------------------------------------------
 The LCD could be connected either via EXT1 or EXT2 using the 2x10 20-pin cable and the maXTouch Xplained Pro standard extension header.
-Access is then performed in SPI mode.
+Access would then be performed in SPI mode.

+NOTE: There is currently no support for use of the LCD in SPI mode.
+See the next paragraph where the LCD/EXT4 connection is discussion.

 NOTE the 3 switch mode selector on the back of the maXtouch.
 All switches should be in the ON position to select 4-wire SPI mode.